tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 })
 ```

-Notice that we're referncing the `authors` secton from the `post.author` field
+Notice that we're referencing the `authors` section from the `post.author` field

 Next we'll replace the `dev` command to start the GraphQL server in tandem with our Next.js app: